Sample Work

 Led the redesign and relaunch for this 45-year old healthcare organization – elevating its brand (including its design, messaging, thought leadership, programming, website, and materials) to better position its leadership, members, and value-add within the healthcare industry.

-The updated strategy immediately allowed for:
+The updated strategy and its execution immediately allowed for:

 -